zumasys/docs/site/jbase/release-notes/5.8/5.8.4/pn1341/README.md

 ## Previous Release Behavior

-In Universe this series of commands returns the following:
+In UniVerse this series of commands returns the following:

 ```
 SSELECT LOG WITH WS.NO =  "100A-PM_ACCT-357"